apify/apify-docs-v2/sources/platform/actors/paid_actors.md

 # Paid actors

+**Learn how actor rentals work on the Apify platform.
+Find out about running costs, what you need to rent an actor, and how to pay for your rentals.**

+---

 Paid actors are a new feature in [Apify Store](https://apify.com/store).
 They're like any other public actors, but with a slight difference.
 In order to use a paid actor, you **rent** it and pay a monthly fee to the developer.
 This empowers the developer to dedicate more time and effort to their actors.
 It ensures that these actors are of the **highest quality** and receive **ongoing maintenance**.

 ![Paid actors in Apify Store](./images/paid-actors-store.webp)